 Skijoring in Whitefish, Montana

-Montana is a strange and beautiful place.
-Just ask any of the locals — they all agree.
+Ask any Montana local, and they’re likely to agree their state is a beautiful and (proudly) strange place.
 So, it’s a fitting home for one of the more curious winter sports in the United States: skijoring (from the Norwegian skikjøring meaning “ski driving”).
-The concept is simple: competitors strap on a pair of skis, harness themselves to a horse, a sled dog, or even a car, then ride around a timed track.
+The concept is simple: competitors strap on a pair of skis, harness themselves to a horse, a sled dog, or even a car, then race around a timed track.
 Various events are held throughout the country.
 However, Montana may be the sport’s unofficial U.S. home.
 Its roots there date back to the ‘60s and, since 2009, the town of Whitefish has held the World Skijoring Championships.
 Today, the competition focuses on equestrian skijoring.
-We’ll wager you’ve never seen a man pulled by a mule off of a ski jump — it’s truly a sight to behold.
-Best time to go: during the annual Whitefish Winter Carnival (end of January/early February)
+If you’ve never seen a man pulled by a mule off of a ski jump, it’s truly a sight to behold.